 - Our Young Carers in Focus Programme is developing an England-wide network of Young Carers Champions to advocate change locally and nationally for young carers and their families

 - Our innovative new programme Young Carers in Schools works with teachers and school professionals across England to meet the needs of young carers.
 Your school can join in - find out more about Young Carers in Schools.

-- We run a national family inclusion project that works to improve support for the most vulnerable families in the country.
-This project provides tools to support refugee families, BME (black and minority ethnic) family carers and families affected by HIV.
+- Our programme provides tools to support refugee families, BME (black and minority ethnic) family carers and families affected by HIV.

 - The Include Programme is based in Hampshire and we promote whole family working and good practice, across all agencies, for young carers and their families.